8go/matrix-commander-rs/README.md

 # matrix-commander-rs
 simple but convenient CLI-based Matrix client app for sending, receiving, and much more

-# Incompatibilities

-Version 0.4 is incompatible with previous versions.
-The default location of the store has changed.
-The directory name of the default store used to be `sledstore`.
-Now it is just `store`.
-The program attempts to rename the store's directory name automatically.
-E.g. on Linux it tries to automatically rename `~/.local/share/matrix-commander-rs/sledstore/` to `~/.local/share/matrix-commander-rs/store/`.
-If you have used the default store name in the past, and automatical renaming is failing for you, then rename the store's directory name from
-`sledstore` to `store` manually.
-Also, some JSON and text output is different than in previous version.
-If you are parsing the output you should do careful testing to adapt to the changed output.

 # Help create this Rust program

 This Rust project is currently bare essentials.